kevnantony/Cosmetics-Analyzer/README.md

 The visualization framework is fortified with the deployment of the Bokeh library, orchestrating the reduction of DTM dimensions using t-SNE.
 T-distributed Stochastic Neighbor Embedding, a sophisticated nonlinear dimensionality reduction methodology, is harnessed to map high-dimensional data onto a two-dimensional space.
 This transformative approach elucidates intricate ingredient similarities among cosmetic products.

-## Conclusive Remarks
+## Conclusion

-The fusion of cutting-edge data science methodologies with domain-specific knowledge engenders consumer empowerment.
 This project provides a sophisticated toolkit comprising detailed analyses and intricate visualizations, arming consumers with the requisite insights to navigate the complex terrain of cosmetic products tailored to their individualized skincare needs.

 ## Future Scope

-I plan to make an ETL Pipeline to fetch product data from Nykaa and extract the ingredient data of the products using Google Search API.
-Furthermore, I plan to make an API of this model which could be pinged to analyze if a given product would be suitable for a particular user's skin persona.
+I plan to make an ETL Pipeline to fetch product data from Nykaa and extract the ingredient data of the products.
+Furthermore, I plan to make a microservice of this model which could be pinged to analyze if a given product would be suitable for a particular user's skin persona.